nrfconnect/sdk-nrf/samples/ei_wrapper/README.rst

    :local:
    :depth: 2

-The Edge Impulse wrapper sample demonstrates the functionality of the :ref:`ei_ncs`.
+The Edge Impulse wrapper sample demonstrates the functionality of the :ref:`ei_wrapper`.
 It shows how to use the wrapper to run a custom `Edge Impulse`_ machine learning model when :ref:`ug_edge_impulse`.

 Requirements